Baja Forecast and Guide Links:

 1. El Norte winds:

-These winds are created by the pressure gradient from a weak to strong high pressure area in the 4 corners or Great Basin and low pressure south of Baja.
+These winds are created by the pressure gradient from a weak to strong high pressure area in the 4 corners and/or Great Basin and lower pressure south of Baja.

 This high pressure typically develops after a storm system passes over California.